 Mucus in the urinary tract is absolutely normal, so you don’t have to worry.
 Some experts think that mucus may be beneficial because it is thick and it can protect the walls of your urinary tract.
 Mucus appears both in men and women and it can be in the form of threads, crystals and secretions.
 In this article we will talk about mucus threads, their causes and treatment.

-Mucus threads usually appear in the penis and in the urethra of male population as well as in the vagina or in the urethra of females.
 But, if there is a high concentration of mucus threads in urine, then it may be an infection of the urinary tract or some other medical problem.

 If you notice excessive mucus threads in your urine, you should perform urinalysis in order to determine what may be the cause of it.
 What does it mean when mucus threads appear in your urine?

 In this article you will get the answer to this question and you will have the opportunity to see something more about mucus threads in urine.
 We will tell you what may be possible causes of this condition and how you can treat it.

 If you have also been diagnosed with mucus threads in urine or if you think that you have this problem, then you should read this article carefully.

 The Causes of Mucus Threads in Urine

 There are many factors that may cause the mucus threads in urine.
 In most cases it is normal to have mucus in urine, but sometimes it may be a serious condition, so you have to be careful.
 Below you will see what are the most common causes of mucus threads in urine.